Rejuvenate your car’s interior!

 Photo 1: Spray, scrub, dry and vacuum

-Spray Plastic & Leather Prep on the carpet or velour and scrub lightly with a nylon bristle brush.
+Spray Plastic & Leather Prep on the carpet or velour and scrub lightly with a nylon bristle brush as you continue some auto interior repair.
 Let dry and vacuum.

 Photo 2: Apply, brush, dry, brush and vacuum